Butterbrot: Comparison with sandwiches

 A Butterbrot is commonly a single slice of bread and one ingredient on top of the butter or margarine.
 For breakfast, this ingredient tends to be sweet and can be marmalade, jam, honey, chocolate spread, hazelnut spread, or the less common peanut butter.
-For dinner or as boxed lunch, and often also for breakfast, the Butterbrot is eaten with something savoury on top, usually a large slice of cold meat or cheese or sliced German Wurst, or one of the countless cream cheese varieties, or even an entire Schnitzel or halved mince meat patty, or hard boiled egg slices or egg salad, or other spreadable creamy salads, or smoked salmon, or various savoury spreads like liverwurst, including also a wide range of vegetarian spreads.
+For dinner or as boxed lunch, and often also for breakfast, the Butterbrot is eaten with something savoury on top, usually a large slice of cold meat or cheese or sliced German Wurst, or one of the dozens of available cream cheese varieties, or an entire Schnitzel or halved minced meat patty, or hard-boiled egg slices or egg salad, or other spreadable creamy salads, or smoked salmon, or various savoury spreads like liverwurst, including also a wide range of vegetarian spreads.
 Boxed lunch Butterbrot can be folded for easier handling, and as such resembles the sandwich.
 In Austria Butterbrot only refers to a slice of bread with butter.
-If a topping is added it is named after the topping (e.g. Käsebrot "cheese bread", Wurstbrot "sausage bread").
+If a topping is added it is named after the topping (for example, Käsebrot, 'cheese bread'; Wurstbrot, 'sausage bread').